jridgewell/minionette/docs/minionette.collectionview.md

 The "removeOne" event is fired before calling `#remove()` on the view, and is passed that view as it's only argument.

+### "removeOne" Event

+The "removedOne" event is fired after calling `#remove()` on the view, and is passed that view as it's only argument.

 ## #remove()